logto-io/logto/.changeset/sweet-rules-hear.md

 "@logto/core": minor
 ---

-update the jsonb field update mode from `merge` to `replace` for the `PATCH /application/:id endpoint`
+update the jsonb field update mode from `merge` to `replace` for the `PATCH /application/:id` endpoint. remove the `deepPartial` statement from the `PATCH /application/:id` endpoint payload guard.

 For all the jsonb typed fields in the application entity, the update mode is now `replace` instead of `merge`.
 This means that when you send a `PATCH` request to update an application, the jsonb fields will be replaced with the new values instead of merging them.